MantarayAR/emotions-quiz-react-native/README.md

 ## Building and Testing

 1. Open `EmotionsQuiz/EmotionsQuiz.xcodeproj`

+The is an extra step you will need to do here in order to link a library that has `RTCRootView.h`:

+> Import file under "Build Phase" into the "Link Binary with Library".
+Click the plus under "Link Binary with Library", and hit "Add Other...".
+Then navigate to the directory node_modules -> react-native -> React -> Base -> RCTRootView.m

 2. Run in Xcode.

 You can now modify code in the project and refresh your iOS simulator to see the changes.